 ❣️No women should be trying to be a dude and bleed❣️

 ❣️ So what does my period look like today?

 Week before – Knocking out awesome shit and making sure my calendar is looking clear for my periods ETA give or take a few days.
 List out what NEEDS to be cleared out, and what can be pushed if needed.

 Few days before – Chia pudding in a big way, making sure I’m getting all the fuel I need, listening to my body and making suggestions for her to feel into.
 Naps if I need them, sometimes I do sometimes it’s only the day before.
 Rarely do I skip them completely the day or two before.
 Orgasms, they help reduce cramping

 Right before – I’ll have a little talk with myself.
-I used to get mild panic attacks knowing what was about to happen, the anxiety would build and it can still be scary.
+I used to get panic attacks knowing what was about to happen, the anxiety would build and it can still be scary.
 I can still feel my whole body brace for the storm that’s coming, even though it hasn’t come in years.
 So we talk.
 I remind my womb that it’s not like it used to be.
 She can relax and just do her job, release.
 No need to be painful, no need to stress out about it.
 Just release.
-Like letting a fist relax and empty of it’s grip.
+Like letting a fist relax and release it’s grip.

 I meditate, I run chi cycling meditations that reduce and release pain.
 It’s like taking Aleve right after the workout or night of drinking, before the pain hits.

 Day 1 first few hours – I can tell it’s on the way.
 Generally I’ll feel some pressure, not cramps but a clear pressure building and have really loose stool, those pesky prostaglandins, a big part of the Endo/immune system connection.